Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

 \subsection{Message-Passing Neural Networks}

-\textbf{Mechanism of Graph Neural Networks (GNNs).} Generally, most of the GNNs employ the strategy of propagation and then aggregation, where the node features are updated iteratively.
-This can be represented as follows:
+GNNs employ alternate steps of propagation and aggregation, during which the node features are updated iteratively.
+This is widely known as message-passing, which can be represented as follows:

-$H^{(0)}=X$ is the initial vector and $H^{(l)}$ is nodes' hidden representations at the \textit{l-th} layer. $\bar{H}^{(l+1)}$ is retrieved through message-passing ($A$) and we obtain $H^{(l+1)}$ after an activation function $\phi$ (e.g. ReLU). $W^{(l)}$ is the trainable weight matrices that are shared across all nodes.
-The final prediction is produced by applying cross-entropy $\sigma(\cdot)$ (e.g., log-softmax) to $\bar{H}^{(L)}$ and the loss function is defined as:
+Here, $H^{(0)}=X$ is the initial vector and $H^{(l)}$ is nodes' hidden representations at the \textit{l-th} layer. $\bar{H}^{(l+1)}=AH^{(l)}W^{(l)}$ is retrieved through message-passing ($A$) and we obtain $H^{(l+1)}$ after an activation function $\phi$. $W^{(l)}$ is trainable weight matrices shared by all nodes.
+The label prediction is produced by applying cross-entropy $\sigma(\cdot)$ (e.g., log-softmax) to $\bar{H}^{(L)}$, where the loss function is defined as below:

-The parameters are updated by computing negative log-likelihood loss $\mathcal{L}_{nll}$ between the predictions ($\widehat{Y}$) and true labels ($Y$).
-Most GNN schemes assume that graphs are assortative and they construct the message-passing matrix ($A$) with positive values to preserve the low-frequency information (local smoothing) \cite{nt2019revisiting}.
-Consequently, they fail to capture the difference between node features and achieve lower performance on the heterophilous networks \cite{oono2019graph,pei2020geom}.
+The parameters are updated by computing negative log-likelihood loss $\mathcal{L}_{nll}$ between the predictions ($\widehat{Y}=\sigma(\bar{H}^{(L)})$) and true labels ($Y$).
+Since most GNNs assume homophily, they tend to preserve the low-frequency information (local smoothing) \cite{nt2019revisiting}.
+As a result, they fail to pinpoint the differences between heterophilic neighbors \cite{oono2019graph,pei2020geom}.
+To solve this, recent studies \cite{chien2020adaptive,bo2021beyond,yan2021two,chen2022does} focus on the extraction of high-frequency signals by flipping the sign of disassortative edges from positive to negative.
+In the following sections, we analyze the influence of information propagation from the perspectives of \textbf{message-passing} (Eq. \ref{gnn}) and \textbf{parameter update} (Eq. \ref{loss_gnn}).

-\textbf{Meaning of using signed messages.} Recent studies \cite{chien2020adaptive,bo2021beyond,yan2021two,chen2022does} emphasize the importance of high-frequency signals and suggest flipping the sign of disassortative edges from positive to negative to preserve such signals.
-We first show that they can also contribute to the separation of ego and neighbors.
-Let us assume an ego node $i$ and its neighbor node $j$ is connected with a signed edge.
-Let us ignore other neighbor nodes to concentrate on the mechanism of signed messaging.
-Applying GCN \cite{kipf2016semi}, we obtain the output of node $i$ as: